trevorstacy/vue-date-picker/README.md

              v-model="date"></date-picker>
 ```

-Setting a maximum limit date
+Setting a max date to choose from

 ```html